Prafful33Tak/Transaction_Fraud_Detection/README.md

 There are always financial frauds and They can happen through virtual and physical ways.
 So the investment in security has been increasing.

-The losses caused by fraud can reach R$ 1 billion - which corresponds to half the amount that institutions invest in technology systems aimed at information security every year, according to Febraban's 2020 Banking Technology Survey.
+The losses caused by fraud can reach R\$ 1 billion - which corresponds to half the amount that institutions invest in technology systems aimed at information security every year, according to [Febraban's 2020 Banking Technology Survey](https://blog.simply.com.br/tecnologia-bancaria-2020/).

 ## 3.0 Solution Strategy